phats02/vleague_clone/README.md

 ### I.2.
 Init database and run script that included create tables and insert row to database
 #### Prequirement
 Make sure you have PostgreSQL installed on your system and that you have a database set up.
-If you don't have PostgreSQL installed, you can download it from the <u href='https://www.postgresql.org/'>PostgreSQL website</u> or install it using your system's package manager.
+If you don't have PostgreSQL installed, you can download it from the <a href='https://www.postgresql.org/'>PostgreSQL website</a> or install it using your system's package manager.
-### To run script database
+#### To run script database
 <ol>
 <li>Open pgAdmin and connect to the database server.</li>
 <li>In the Object browser on the left, expand the tree to find the database you want to use, then right-click on the database and select "Query Tool".</li>
-<li>In the Query Tool window, click the "Open" button and select the script file you want to run.</li>
+<li>In the Query Tool window, click the "Open" button and select the script was stored in folder db.</li>
 <li>Click the "Execute" button to run the script.
 If the script contains any variables or parameters, you can specify their values in the "Variables" tab before executing the script.</li>
 <li>The results of the script will be displayed in the "Output" tab.</li>
 </ol>